DynamoDS/DesignScript/LanguageSpec.md

 ### While statement

-A "while" statement repeatedly executes a block until the condition becomes false. “while” statements are only valid in [imperative language block](#heading=h.271e3yqazhhe).
+A "while" statement repeatedly executes a block until the condition becomes false. “while” statements are only valid in imperative block.

 ```
 WhileStatement = "while" “(” Expression “)” StatementBlock